Interested in learning more? Check out our Frequently Asked Questions below and reach out to us if you would like to continue the conversation!

 We empower immigrants and refugees with the tools they need to successfully acclimate to the world around them and become active participants in their communities.

-We offer integrated, holistic, and multigenerational services using a cultually and linguistically competent, trauma-informed approach.
+We offer integrated, holistic, and multigenerational services using a culturally and linguistically competent, trauma-informed approach.
 We serve entire families across all of our programs.

 Our staff and leadership represent the communities we serve.
 We understand and respect the nuances, traditions, customs, and religious practices of our communities and we can speak the various languages of those we serve.
-We speak over 16 languages and 30 various dialects
+We speak 18 languages and over 30 various dialects.

 No. While we were founded by the Arab-American community, our services are available to anyone in need.
 Over nearly 25 years experience, we have developed expertise in serving the Arab, Middle Eastern, Muslim, and South Asian immigrant and refugee communities.

 AAFSC uses the terms AMEMSA to describe the communities we serve.
 AMEMSA stands for Arab, Middle Eastern, Muslim, and South Asian communities.
 This term gained traction from shared experiences of oppression and xenophobia.
 In particular, we like this term because it strives to build collective unity and strength between these communities.

 No – AAFSC is a non-sectarian organization.
 We serve clients who have various religious identities and never discriminate by race, nationality, or religion.

 AAFSC is a member of the United Neighborhood Houses, a group of settlement houses, which provides services and resources within a community to reinforce the strengths of that community.
 Settlement houses are rooted in, by, and for the community.